olanti-p/Cataclysm-TLG/doc/BACKPORTING.md

 > Then, invoke the script with the parameter `--raw-apply`, which causes it to skip branch creation and some other checks, applying the patch raw:
 > `tools/dda-backport.sh --raw-apply 12345`.
 > Repeat this invocation for all PRs you want to batch together.
 Do not batch too many or it is getting hard to review and test.
 Around 5 is a sensible number.
+> 15 for smaller changes, like roof additions and typo fixes.

 If you are lucky, the patch will apply cleanly and no further action is required.
 Sometimes however there are [merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts).
 You will know there is a merge conflict because (1) the patch can not be applied cleanly and this will be reported by the script (2) There will be a yellow hint text of git itself and mentions of `CONFLICT`.